WINTERTON ON SEA LIFEBOAT RESTORATION GROUP

 Some initial research revealed what an important part of Winterton’s maritime heritage the Edward Birkbeck seemed to be, family names whose descendants still live in the village today and discovering that she’d been launched 44 times and saved 94 lives – recorded on a plaque in the church.

 A village meeting was arranged in the Parish Church and by 7.30 pm it was full!
 And so started some amazing coincidences.
 By the end of the evening, we had a Chairman, Secretary and Treasurer and a list of volunteers signed up willing to help.
 But how would we get her back, how could we possibly restore her?
 We had plenty of enthusiasm but needed help and expertise.
-Luckily, at that meeting was Maynard Watson – now our Project Manager – who is a Master Boatbuilder with extensive knowledge and expertise in the building and restoration of wooden boats and also a village resident who was working for BAM Nuttall and when asked by him if they could help, they went on to send a transporter to Conwy to bring her back all the way from Wales to Norfolk and a provided a crane too to offload her onto a donated trailer.
+Luckily, at that meeting was Maynard Watson – now our Project Manager – who is a Master Boatbuilder with extensive knowledge and expertise in the building and restoration of wooden boats.
+Also present was a village resident who was working for BAM Nuttall and when asked by him if they could help, they went on to send a transporter to Conwy to bring her back all the way from Wales to Norfolk and a provided a crane too to offload her onto a donated trailer.
 Both came from families with long associations with the village and its maritime heritage.
 We also received a valuable offer of a redundant farm building on the edge of the village for a year to get the work underway.

 So, on 17th March 2012, for the first time since 1925 the Edward Birkbeck came home to Winterton on Sea.
 Find out more here on our website about the Edward Birkbeck and the ongoing work to restore her, the story of Winterton’s Lifeboats, the Service History of the Edward Birkbeck and our plans to build a new Heritage Centre as her permanent home as well as all the latest news and how you can help by making a donation or joining us a Volunteer.

 Chairman, Winterton on Sea Lifeboat Restoration Group